jongpie/NebulaLogger/README.md

   * `Log__c.IsResolved__c` - Indicates if the log is resolved (meaning that it required analaysis/work, which has been completed).
 Only closed statuses can be considered resolved.
 This is also driven based on the selected status (and associated config in the 'Log Status' custom metadata type)
 * To customize the statuses provided, simply update the picklist values for `Log__c.Status__c` and create/update corresponding records in the custom metadata type `LogStatus__mdt`.
 This custom metadata type controls which statuses are considerd closed and resolved.

-## View Related Log Entries
+## View Related Log Entries on a Record Page
 Within App Builder, admins can add the 'Related Log Entries' lightning web component to any record page.
 Admins can also control which columns are displayed be creating & selecting a field set on `LogEntry__c` with the desired fields.
 * The component automatically shows any related log entries, based on `LogEntry__c.RecordId__c == :recordId`
 * Users can search the list of log entries for a particular record using the component's built-insearch box.
 The component dynamically searches all related log entries using SOSL.
 * Component automatically enforces Salesforce's security model
-  * Object-Level Security - Users without read access to LogEntry__c will not see the component
+  * Object-Level Security - Users without read access to `LogEntry__c` will not see the component
   * Record-Level Security - Users will only see records that have been shared with them
   * Field-Level Security - Users will only see the fields within the field set that they have access to